martin-martin/mentorship/answers.md

 >_Mentor prompt #1: How would you help the student get started on this problem?
 Write your response to their latest message and/or a script of how you think the conversation would continue, and then tell us why you responded this way._

+Hei StudentName!
+Sure, let's get you started on this : ).
+A very useful first step when starting to work on a task like this one is to check for two things:
+- what information do you have and
+- what is the information you're looking for

+Imagine fetching the relevant provided information and the looked-for information from the text, and dropping them into two boxes.
+How would that look like for this exercise?

+>Student: Okay, so I'd make the "provided" box like this: (money = $8, cost = $6/lb, 1 lb = 18 strawberries) and the "searching" box like this: (how many strawberries can she buy).

+Great!
+Well done!
+You've already started to put the pieces into mathematical notations!
+Now which of those can be expressed as a **relationship** (we're working towards a formula!).

+>Student: The cost and the amounts are in a relationship.
+Hm... $6/lb that means that's 1 lb, and we know that that are 18 strawberries.
+So maybe $6 = 18 strawberries.
+Oh great, we don't even need the pounds here!

+Yay, cool!
+Bring it one step further, what can you do with the $8 information that we have, what do we want to know?

+>Student: We want to know how many strawberries she can buy with that money.
+So: $8 = ? strawberries?

+Yep, exactly!
+Now you could exchange the ? with a variable, let's just decide we call "amount of strawberries" = "s".

+>Student: Cool, let me re-write the formulas: $6 = 18 and $8 = s

+Can you try to get them all into a similar form, then we're on our way to calculating with them. : )

+---
+#### Why my response?
+I wanted to help the student take a step back from feeling overwhelmed by introducing a different approach than what he/she had been trying.
+Only reading over a text example can often feel too anecdotal and it's important to be able to filter out the relevant information and begin to formulate it in abstracted terms.
+For that I find it useful to drill down from a large overview level into a more detailed abstraction (e.g. first the two bigger boxes, of input and output, then abstracting the parts further etc.).

 ### Part 2:
 >Student: Okay, so I’ve written down s = # strawberries, c = cost per strawberry in dollars, c = 7/18, and 8 = c * s.
 But now what?

 >_Mentor prompt #2: How would you guide the student through the next stage of this problem?
 Write your response to their latest message and/or a script of how you think the conversation would continue, and then tell us why you responded this way._

+Great, now when you look at the items that you created, you can see that one of the symbols is repeating.
+In math this means that they are the same! - Of course for this to be true it's important that we do a good job when making these abstractions (the ones you did here are perfect! 👍&nbsp;)
+Which of the symbols do you see is repeating?

+>Student: That'd be the c, which comes up twice.

+Exactly!
+So if a c is always a c, what can you do here?

+>Student: I could maybe substitute one for the other, so for my formula I'd end up with something like this: 8 = 7/18 * s

+Well done!

+>Student: Ah, alright, now I know what to do I'll just have to solve this equation for s.

+Cool, good job!
+Exactly.
+Let me know how it goes. : )

 ### Part 3:
 >Student: I have s = 144/7.
 Is that it?